ssfsx17/fight-rpg/05-Rules.md

 ### Damage

 Damage is the workhorse that defeats opponents.
 It is what you want opponents to receive 10 or more of.
+Keeping your opponents guessing whether you will hurt them with Damage or Grapple tokens is an important tactic.

 1 Damage token can be spent to: